Announcing: The Shape of Data

 plot(diag[["diagram"]])

-For my students at AIMS and in the Data Science Makers community, this book is also a statement about the kind of mathematics that matters for modern data analysis.
-The abstract spaces I studied during my PhD — quasi-metrics, generalized metric spaces, asymmetric topologies — are not disconnected from practice.
-They are the mathematical substrate on which data analysis rests.
+For my students at AIMS and in the Data Science Makers community, the book is also an argument.
+The abstract spaces I worked on during my PhD (quasi-metrics, generalized metric spaces, asymmetric topologies) aren’t disconnected from applied work.
+They’re the substrate the applied work sits on.

 Get the Book